Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 - **Amazon Virtual Private Cloud (VPC)** is an AWS service that lets you isolate resources and network configurations in a virtual network.
 You can use VPC to launch AWS resources in a logically isolated virtual network.
 - **Amazon EMR (previously called Amazon Elastic MapReduce)** is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark , on AWS to process and analyze vast amounts of data.
 - **Amazon Machine Image (AMI)** is used to create virtual servers (Amazon Elastic Compute Cloud or EC2 instances) in the Amazon Web Services (AWS) environment.
+- **AWS Cloud9** is a cloud-based integrated development environment (IDE) that lets you write, run, and debug code from any machine with just a browser.
 -